FixBD/Educare/readme.txt

 ### Why is Educare free?

-We will give you all these premium features for free.
+We will give lot's of these features for free.
 Because, we believe in freedom and understand the value of your work and dreams!
+But it has a premium version that is even more functional and powerful.

-Attention please: You only need to give us 5 stars!
+Please: You only need to give us 5 stars!

 == Screenshots ==